aburd/backend_engineering_handbook/markdown/00-introduction.md

 Therefore, it is important to understand the context and why a "backend" developer would be necessary.
 To that end, this work will show a zoomed-out view to help the reader connect the dots.

+## Ok, I'm Ready...

+With all that out of the way, let's get started